streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: identifier
-        description: ' the stock market ticker symbol associated with the companies common stock securities or the stock market index: '
+        description: 'the stock market ticker symbol associated with the companies common stock securities or the stock market index:'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: price_date
-        description: ' the specified date in which historical stock prices are returned for a stock exchange '
+        description: the specified date in which historical stock prices are returned for a stock exchange
         type: string
       responses:
         200: